 Find out what to do with items that can't be recycled from home: Lambeth recycling map

-If your rubbish is collected from outside your property in a wheeled bin or black sack, your recycling will be collected in a clear sack.
+If your rubbish is collected from outside your property in a wheeled bin or black sack, your recycling will be collected in a green wheelie bin.

-Clear recycling bags will be collected from the pavement outside the boundary of your property.
+Green bins and clear recycling bags will be collected from the pavement outside the boundary of your property.
 You should put your recycling out by 6am on your collection day.
-The exception to this is homes in a timed collection area.
+The exception to this are homes in a timed collection area.

 Please make sure your recycling does not obstruct the footpath and that it is not put out before 8pm on the night before your collection.